The State of Digital 2019: The Results Explained

 Of course, there couldn’t be a digital panel without any mention of social media.
 So, how important is it really?
 Does it truly matter how many likes or retweets you get if they don’t mean anything of value in the long run?
 Social media presence within the sector has increased, with around 8 in 10 organisations regularly using social media as a way of driving traffic to their website, but a large proportion of memberships still don’t engage regularly with social media.
-At the same time, you may have different objectives for each of your social channels.
-Lee talks about how organisations might use platforms like Instagram as a tool for building brand awareness, so measuring engagement isn’t that important, whereas you might be using Twitter and Facebook for pushing sales and reaching users, so measuring engagement would be crucial.
+You may have different objectives for each of your social channels.
+Lee talks about how organisations might use Instagram as a tool for building brand awareness, so measuring engagement isn’t that important, whereas you might use Twitter and Facebook for pushing sales and reaching users, so measuring engagement would be crucial.
 Twitter continues to be the most commonly used platform (97%) followed by LinkedIn (83%) and Facebook (80%).
 Despite this investment in social media, only 3 in 10 organisations have a structured online social media strategy, but there’s still a general belief that social media engagement, on the whole, is increasing.

 To wrap things up, the panel had one last chat around predictions for next year’s survey focus.
-There were a variety of potential themes from member value to new member acquisition to digital leadership, and interestingly, perhaps more of a focus on how organisations understand and accept risk and implement a fail-fast culture.
+There were a variety of potential themes from member value to new member acquisition to digital leadership, and interestingly, more of a focus on how organisations understand and accept risk, and implement a fail-fast culture.

 Download the full Digital Excellence Research Summary 2019 report.

 Find out more about the next conference, Digital Excellence 2019 here.
 Registration will open in June 2019.